-St. Vedast-alias-Foster is in Foster Lane, London EC2V 6HH
+St. Vedast-alias-Foster is in Foster Lane, London EC2V 6HH.
+Tube: St. Paul's.

 St. Mary of the Nativity a.k.a.
-St. Mary Woolnoth was another one of Sir Christopher Wren´s churches in the City of London.
+St. Mary Woolnoth is another one of Sir Christopher Wren's churches in the City of London.
 I have been searching for them systematically and am always happy when I come across one of his churches.
 There are 51 all in all, I wonder if I will be able to find them all...

 I have passed by this church so many times, and never thought I could just drop in.
 When I visited nobody was there so I could get the feel of the church and sit down and pray and read up on the church and take photos.